artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 - In the ISR, read RGPIO_INTS to determine which switch triggered the interrupt.
 - Handle each switch independently (LED toggle for SW0, display visibility toggle for SW1)
 - Clear the served interrupt source(s)
-- Maintain global variables for:
+- Maintain global/local variables for:
    - LED state
    - Display visibility (on/off)
    - The 32-bit counter value (if your template requires it)